partiid/choosecrg/Readme.md

 This prestashop 1.6+ module will add customer group picker on signup for your clients You can choose which groups to allow customers sign up for.

+This module also adds customer sign up approval so you can now deny or accept which customers may sign up to your shop.

 Email notifications enabled with custom tab etc.

 Regular price is 69.99$ enjoy free of charge for now.